All About Adult Hodgkin Lymphoma

 What causes Hodgkin Lymphoma and am I at risk?

-No one knows what causes Hodgkin lymphoma.
-Several factors have been linked with Hodgkin lymphoma.
-It is important to note that these factors may increase the risk of developing Hodgkin lymphoma, but that the majority of people with these conditions still do not develop Hodgkin lymphoma.
+No one knows what causes Hodgkin lymphoma, but a few factors have been linked with this cancer.
+It is important to note that these factors may increase the risk of developing Hodgkin lymphoma, but most people with these conditions still do not develop Hodgkin lymphoma.

 - Epstein-Barr Virus: Infection with the Epstein-Barr virus may play a role in the development of certain types of Hodgkin lymphoma.
 Epstein-Barr virus also causes mononucleosis, also known as "mono" or "kissing disease."

-- Family History: It appears that the relatives of people who develop Hodgkin lymphoma at a very young age may be at increased risk of developing Hodgkin lymphoma.
+- Family History: Relatives of people who develop Hodgkin lymphoma at a very young age may be at increased risk of developing Hodgkin lymphoma.